raspberrypilearning/push-button-stop-motion/worksheet.md

     camera.hflip = True
     ```

-    inside the `with` loop, so it becomes:
+    inside the `with` block, so it becomes:

     ```python
     import picamera